tensorflow/ranking/tensorflow_ranking/g3doc/api_docs/python/tfr/metrics/mean_reciprocal_rank.md

 *   <b>`weights`</b>: A `Tensor` of the same shape of predictions or [batch_size, 1].
 The former case is per-example and the latter case is per-list.
+*   <b>`topn`</b>: An integer cutoff specifying how many examples to consider for this metric.
+If None, the whole list is considered.
 *   <b>`name`</b>: A string used as the name for this metric.

 #### Returns: